 Vouchers have produced similarly dismal results in other countries.
 Sweden, for example, which adopted vouchers in 1992, has seen its international test scores fall dramatically and segregation increase, as a result of vouchers.
 Chile, which adopted vouchers in 1980, as part of the Pinochet dictatorship’s privatization measures, has seen the same dramatic increase in segregation and decline in international test scores.

-Taxpayer-funded school vouchers result in less educational opportunity for students attending public schools as public funding is diverted to pay for private and religious education.
+Taxpayer-funded school vouchers and tax credits result in less educational opportunity for students attending public schools as public funding is diverted to pay for private and religious education.
 The loss of a few students at a school does not reduce fixed costs such as teacher salaries, textbooks and supplies, or utilities and maintenance costs.
 Public schools also are responsible for paying to transport children who live in the district to private and religious schools.
 As more children attend private and religious schools, the cuts to public school budgets only intensify.
 Voucher programs also create additional costs for the state to administer the program.

 No. Private and religious schools select the students they want to admit rather than accepting any child who applies.
 These schools may discriminate on the basis of gender, religion, or sexual orientation.
 Students also may be expelled or counseled out.

 Voucher schools also are not held to the same academic standards as public schools.
 For example, private schools accepting vouchers have been documented teaching creationism at the expense of a full science curriculum.
 A June, 2013 Reuters story highlighted that the Louisiana “school willing to accept the most voucher students…has a top-ranked basketball team but no library.
 Students spend most of the day watching TVs in bare-bones classrooms.
 Each lesson consists of an instructional DVD that intersperses Biblical verses with subjects such as chemistry or composition.”